AdiVarma27/pyAB/docs/quick_start.rst

                                              success_alt=125, trials_alt=1000,
                                              uplift_method='uplift_ratio', num_simulations=1000)

-Bayesian A/B test results can extremely useful to understand & communicate test results with other stakeholders and answer the main Business question: **Which version works the best ?***
+Bayesian A/B test results can extremely useful to **understand & communicate test results** with other stakeholders and answer the main business question: **Which version works the best ?**

 **Output:**